Chicago Car Accident Attorneys

 If you are involved in a car accident caused by one of these uninsured drivers, there will be no insurance coverage from the at-fault driver to pay for any of the damages you suffer.
 If you have been wise enough to purchase adequate Uninsured Motorist and Underinsured Motorist coverage on your own policy, then you will need to pursue a claim against your own insurer.
 And, as many people can attest, recovering from your own insurer can sometimes be as difficult as recovering from another party’s insurer.

-This is where attorneys at Abels & Annes can help.
-If you have suffered an injury in a car accident as the result of a negligent driver, our attorneys are prepared to handle all of your concerns, including evaluating and investigating issues such as who was involved and who is at fault, the amount of coverage afforded by the insurance policies of the party or parties involved, and calculating your out-of-pocket expenses, from medical care and lost income to your non-economic costs and long-term needs.The Attorneys at Abels & Annes Have Experience Assisting Car Accident Victims
+This is where the Chicago car accident attorneys at Abels & Annes can help.
+If you have suffered an injury in a car accident as the result of a negligent driver, our attorneys are prepared to handle all of your concerns, including evaluating and investigating issues such as who was involved and who is at fault, the amount of coverage afforded by the insurance policies of the party or parties involved, and calculating your out-of-pocket expenses, from medical care and lost income to your non-economic costs and long-term needs.Abels & Annes are Experienced in Assisting Car Accident Victims

 Bear in mind that obtaining help from a qualified and experienced car accident lawyer may be critical, especially when an injury is serious.
 If your injury causes you to delay too long in following up with your claims, or if you fail to fully understand what you are entitled to, important rights may be lost, and important evidence may be forgotten, damaged, or destroyed.
 We know that when you are seriously injured, it is difficult to carefully and immediately assess how the accident occurred, to gather information, to speak to and identify witnesses and other drivers involved, or to talk to emergency personnel who were at the scene.
 Your attorney can shoulder that burden for you.

-If you have been in a car accident and suffered an injury, or someone you love has been injured or killed in a vehicle accident, let the Illinois car accident attorneys at Abels & Annes help you to assess and understand your rights and potential remedies, and, if necessary, we will help you to obtain all that you are entitled to in order to fully recover, both financially and physically, if possible.
+If you have been in a car accident and suffered an injury, or someone you love has been injured or killed in a vehicle accident, let the car accident attorneys at Abels & Annes help you to assess and understand your rights and potential remedies, and, if necessary, we will help you to obtain all that you are entitled to in order to fully recover, both financially and physically, if possible.

 The personal injury lawyers at Abels & Annes have experience representing Illinois drivers and passengers injured in car accidents.
 We will independently investigate your accident, and do what is necessary to help you recover, while you concentrate on the important and difficult task of healing and getting your life back in order.Car Accident Injury Case Settlements

 $460,000 - Chicago Car Accident.
 A Chicago area driver failed to yield coming out of a stop sign, hitting our client's vehicle.
 The plaintiff had to undergo surgeries to repair a herniated disc.